Project 2: CS 61A Autocorrected Typing Software cats.zip

 1 | python3 ok -q 10✂️ |

 Congratulations!
 Now you can play against other students in the course.
-Set enable_multiplayer
+Set enable_multiplayer to True near the bottom of cats.py and type swiftly!

 1 | python3 cats_gui.py |